DhruvaRajwade/ILD-Segmentation-And-Classification-DL/README.md

 ILD_Segmentation_Classification
 ==============================

-Repository of our work on Segmenting Lung CT Images and classifying Interstitial Lung Diseases Using Deep Learning
+This Repository contains code of our work on Segmenting Lung CT Images and classifying Interstitial Lung Diseases Using Deep Learning, submitted to the Respirology journal.